Zizaco/confide/README.md

 For example: `"zizaco/confide": "~3.2"` will avoid composer download version 4.0 but will be able to download bugfixes of version 3.2.

 ## Release Notes

+### Version 4.0.0 Beta 2
+* UserValidator now adds errors to a existing MessageBag instead of replacing it.
+* Password reset token will expire after 7 days.
+* Added support for custom connections using the $connection attribute of the model.
+* Password reset requests are deleted after being used.

 ### Version 4.0.0 Beta 1
 * Dropped Ardent dependency.